 I was an employee of Renault Pars, a car manufacturer in Iran, for 12 years.
 I started my career there working in logistics and worked my way up into the purchasing department as a senior buyer.
 In that role, I worked on contract negotiations, exports and the launching of new parts.

 Why did you choose to come to SAIT?

-First, I needed to upgrade my knowledge about the automotive business.
+First, I needed to upgrade my knowledge of the automotive business.
 Through my years of experience on the job, I’ve realized that if I want to remain an asset, I have to continue to upgrade myself.
 The Business Administration Automotive Management program was exactly what I needed to gain a better understanding of automotive dealership management.

 In my research of post-secondary options, I found that SAIT is one of the only schools in Canada to offer a program like this and is recognized as one of the best schools in Canada, and the world.

 I also have family who lives here in Calgary and I thought it would be great to take advantage of that opportunity.

 Did you ever hesitate at the idea of going back to school?

 Never.
 When I applied to SAIT I was actually doing my master’s degree in Industrial Engineering, System Management and Productivity at a university back home in Iran.
 I didn’t feel that it gave me the experience I was looking for to move forward in my career.
 I’m passionate about learning and teaching — I’m sure this won’t be the last time I go back to school.

 What has your experience been like in the BA Automotive Management program?